7 Different Types of Drill Bits You Should Know About

 Screw driver drill bits comes in on my different types of drill bits list because screwdrivers are a common place in my life.
 From assembling some of the toys my kids own to hanging nice art work in my home, screw driver drill bits do the majority of the hard work for me.
 There are four types of screw driver drill bits: Posidriv, square, Phillips and flat-head.
 Each of these bits will fit a particular type of screw.
 For example, the flat head screw driver bits are used for slotted screws and the square screw driver bit is used commonly for deck screws.
 These drill bits are different than the others on my list as they fit the screw that will be drilling through the material rather than the bit itself.
 That in turn, makes screw driver drill bits more versatile and useful than the other drill bits.

 Shaped like an ancient spear head, these glass and tile drill bits have tungsten carbide tips.
 They are capable of drilling cleanly through glass and tile without cracking the material.
-They are usually a little more expensive than the other different types of drill bits but they are well worth the money.
 Glass and especially tile can get very expensive.
 Not using the proper drill bit for them can cause permanent damage that will result in extra expenses or an incomplete project.

 #3 Countersink Bits